mjucker/pv_atmos/README.md

 the time coordinate: ParaView will be looking for the "units: xxxx since xxxx" attribute to decide which dimension corresponds to time.

-The most important function is "loadData", which will read the netCDF file, and convert pressure to log-pressure corrdinate if desired.
+The most important function is "LoadData", which will read the netCDF file, and convert linear to logarithmic (e.g. pressure to log-pressure) coordinate if desired.
 In addition, "Cart2Spherical" will transform the rectangular geometry into a sphere with given radius, and "CartWind2Atmos" converts zonal and meridional winds from m/s into degrees longitude per time step and